 Avance Nerve Graft is a biologically active nerve implant with more than ten years of comprehensive clinical evidence and more than 50,000 implants since launch.
 Avance Nerve Graft is intended for the surgical repair of peripheral nerve transections to support regeneration across the defect (a gap created when the nerve is severed).
 It is intended to act as a structural bridge in order to guide and support axonal regeneration across a peripheral nerve gap caused by traumatic injury or surgical intervention.
 Avance Nerve Graft is decellularized and sterile processed human peripheral nerve tissue.
-Axogen developed the Avance Nerve Graft by following the guiding principle that the human body created the optimal peripheral nerve structure.
-Axogen, through its licensing efforts and research, developed the Avanceprocess, a proprietary method for processing recovered human peripheral nerve tissue in a manner that preserves the essential structure of the ECM while cleansing away cellular and noncellular debris.
-Avance Nerve Graft provides the natural peripheral nerve structure of a nerve, including the native laminin to guide the regenerating nerve fibers.
-The nerve ECM is additionally processed to remove a natural inhibitor to regeneration called chondroitin sulphate proteoglycan ("CSPG").
+Axogen developed Avance Nerve Graft by following the guiding principle that the human body created the optimal peripheral nerve structure.
+Axogen, through its licensing efforts and research, developed the Avance MethodTM, a proprietary method for processing recovered human peripheral nerve structure of a nerve, including the native laminin to guide the regenerating nerve fibers.
+The nerve ECM is additionally processed to remove a natural inhibitor to regeneration called chondroitin sulphate proteoglycan.

 Axogen believes that Avance Nerve Graft is the first off-the-shelf human nerve allograft for bridging nerve transections.
 Avance Nerve Graft is comprised of bundles of small diameter endoneurial tubes that are held together by an outer sheath called the epineurium.
-Avance Nerve Graft has been processed to remove cellular and noncellular factors such as cells, fat, blood, and axonal debris, while preserving the three-dimensional laminin lined tubular bioscaffold (i.e. microarchitecture), epineurium and microvasculature of the peripheral nerve.
+Avance Nerve Graft has been processed to remove cellular and noncellular factors such as cells, fat, blood, and axonal debris, while preserving the three-dimensional laminin lined tubular bioscaffold (i.e., microarchitecture), epineurium and microvasculature of the peripheral nerve.
 After processing, Avance Nerve Graft is flexible and pliable, and its epineurium can be sutured in place allowing for tension-free approximation of the proximal and distal peripheral nerve stumps.
 During the healing process, the body revascularizes and gradually remodels the graft into the patient's own tissue while allowing the processed peripheral nerve allograft to physically support axonal regeneration across the peripheral nerve transection.
 Avance Nerve Graft does not require immunosuppression for use.